innopolis-devops/labs/README.md

 Each lab is marked out of 10.
 All labs have a set of main tasks and a set of extra tasks.

 Completing main tasks correctly will give you 10 points out of 10.
-Completing extra tasks correctly will give you 5 additional points.
+Completing extra tasks correctly will give you some additional points, depends on the bonus task difficulty.
 Your points for main and extra tasks will be summed up and will help you to get a better grade.

-If you finish all bonus tasks correctly the permission to skip the exam will be granted to you + 10 extra points.
+If you finish all bonus tasks correctly the **permission to skip the exam will be granted to you + 10 extra points**.
 If you finish not all of them you will must pass the exam, but it can save you from the exam's failure.

 ## Deadlines and labs distribution